andyphelps/purge_raw/README.md

     IMG_1002-1003.jpg
 </pre>

-Running `praw -i folder1 -d` would remove the IMG_1001.cr3 and IMG_1004.cr3 raw images as they don't have associated processed images.
+Running `praw folder1 -d` would remove the IMG_1001.cr3 and IMG_1004.cr3 raw images as they don't have associated processed images.

 The resulting directory would be left as: